Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 `snprintf` get called twice in the `int_to_string` method in two seemingly unrelated ways?

-Overall, while it is almost certianly more efficient than anything else on this list, the C implementation took the most time and uses a lot of concepts that a new developer would need to understand somewhat deeply to work on, such as the difference between the stack and the heap, memory management, strings
+Overall, while it is almost certainly more efficient than anything else on this list, the C implementation took the most time and uses a lot of concepts that a new developer would need to understand somewhat deeply to work on, such as the difference between the stack and the heap, memory management, strings